+Other required courses

-Additional upper-level music history elective (usually MUS 390).
-Four semesters participation in major ensemble.
-One course credit in another fine art (theatre or art).
-3.75 course credits in music electives.
+Additional upper-level music history elective course credit (usually MUS 390).
+Two course credits in applied music in the primary instrument.
+Four semesters of participation in a major ensemble.
+One course credit in another

+fine art (theatre or art).